Badrchakkouri/chef-on-gcp/readme.md

 ## Chef Workstation installation

+Let's login into chefworkstation instance and do the following:

 ##### for workstation installation, I'll be using version 0.9.42-1, other versions are available at https://downloads.chef.io
 ```
 $ sudo yum install -y wget